Where to Buy Face Masks Right Now

 Sportswear brand Daniel Patrick has masks in an assortment of prints and colors, all constructed from 100% cotton.
 Orders of $50+ on the site receive one free with code MASK.

 Every order includes 10 soft, non-medical grade face shields in assorted colors; they are made with polyester and spandex.
-(Note that your order will be processed seven to 10 days from date of purchase.)
-As of last week, SwimSpot has already sold 100,000 masks.
+(Note that your order will be processed nine to 10 days from date of purchase.)
+SwimSpot has already sold 100,000 masks.

 These masks come in black and natural cotton, in both adult and kids' sizes, and feature an interior pocket for filter inserts.
-Order now for an estimated delivery of April 27 to 30.
+Per their website, allow up to two weeks for fulfillment and shipping upon placing your order.
 For every face mask purchased, KES will donate one face mask to a health care professional.

 This unisex mask comes in an assortment of stylish prints, including camo and leopard print.
-With every mask purchase, the company will provide masks to organizations in need.
-Sanctuary masks will ship the week of April 19.
+With every mask purchase, the company will provide masks to hospitals and organizations in need (learn more via their Instagram Live).
+Preordered Sanctuary masks are expected to ship this week.

 For the most up-to-date news and information about the coronavirus pandemic, visit the World Health Organization website.